Finance Team

 In general, waivers for most events are not required.

-However, Event Host Liability Waivers and Participant Liability Waivers for classes that primarily involve physical activity (e.g., yoga, pilates, dance, etc.) are required.
+For classes that involve physical activity (e.g., yoga, pilates, dance, etc.) Event Host Liability Waivers and Participant Liability Waivers for non-member class participants are required.
 The waivers demonstrate that the instructor and participants understand the inherent risks associated with the activity and agree to assume responsibility for consequences of their own actions.
-The instructor is responsible for reviewing the event with the insurance person on the Finance team to ensure that all insurance issues addressed in this FAQ document are understood and followed.
+The instructor is responsible for reviewing the event with the Finance Team insurance person to ensure that all insurance issues addressed in this FAQ document are understood and followed.

-Waiver templates are to be obtained from the Finance team or by clicking here for Event Host Liability Waivers or by clicking here for Participant Liability Waivers.
-The instructor is responsible for returning the signed waivers to the Finance team.
 For recurring classes, only one waiver is required for each person.
 The instructor and participants do not need to sign a new waiver for each session of the class.

+Waiver templates can be obtained from the Finance team or by clicking here for Event Host Liability Waivers or by clicking here for Participant Liability Waivers.
+The event host is responsible for putting the signed waivers to the HOA mailbox in the Common House mailroom.

 Are non-member instructors required to have their own general liability insurance?